postsharp/Metalama.Documentation/content/conceptual/aspects/configuration/msbuild-properties.md

      > [!WARNING]
      > Line breaks and semicolons are not allowed in the values of compiler-visible properties as they can cause your aspect to receive an incorrect value.

+2. From the command line, using the `-p:PropertyName=PropertyValue` command-line argument to `dotnet` or `msbuild`.

+3. By setting an environment variable.
+See the [MSBuild documentation](https://learn.microsoft.com/en-us/visualstudio/msbuild/how-to-use-environment-variables-in-a-build) for details.

 ## Reading MSBuild properties from an aspect or fabric